jjack102/CS417-Computational-Method-and-Software/MA1 python/README.md

 <br />| 0.25    | 0.01   |
 <br />| 0.75    | 0.11   |
 <br />If you have a number that repeats, stop after MAX DIGITS, which should be set as a global constant in your program.
 I suggest you start with MAX DIGITS = 8.

-# Sample Execution
-if running on the command line argument,
-<br />python convert_dec_to_bin.py 0.5 0.25 0.75